DGTAT/DGTAT/README.md

-### Welcome to our code repository of paper DGTAT:DECOUPLED GRAPH TRIPLE ATTENTION NETWORKS 👋
+### Welcome to our code repository of paper DGTAT: DECOUPLED GRAPH TRIPLE ATTENTION NETWORKS 👋
 Our account was created specifically for ICLR2024 and strictly follows the double-blind rules.
 This code repository mainly provides all the modules of DGTAT, including:

 The LapPE node positional encoding initialization module